 You’d be surprised by the number of emails we receive from folks who ask if they can use their eagle eye for numbers and still be successful in proofreading transcripts.
-These folks would actually be better off learning how to start a bookkeeping business!
+These folks would actually be better off learning how to start a work-from-home bookkeeping business!

 Looking for info on the free 3-part starter course?
 Click here.